 In Amuria District, Uganda, Amedo Judith keeps her ear to the ground, so that when conflicts emerge in her community, she is poised to intervene.
-When a girl asserted her sexual and reproductive rights by ending a pregnancy, and her father forced her and her mother from their home, jeopardizing the girl’s education, Judith took action.
+When a girl asserted her reproductive rights by ending a pregnancy, her father forced her and her mother from their home, jeopardizing the girl’s education.
+Judith took action.
 “People still have in their minds that girls are a source of dowry,” she explains.
 “If she conceived, that is already finished.
 She cannot go to school.”
 But Judith saw a different future for the young student.

 Part of a growing movement of women peace advocates formally trained by the Women’s International Peace Centre, Judith is among 26 members of Orungo Women Peacebuilders Network.
 In the wake of decades of violent insurgencies in the region, women peacebuilders disrupt and address gender-based violence — including harmful traditions and human rights violations — to heal their communities and advocate for just outcomes for women and girls.